 Update: Flood Watch Issued For The Mother Lode

-Total snow accumulations will range from one to seven feet above the 5,000 foot elevation.
+Total snow accumulations above the 7,000 foot elevation, will range from two to eight feet.
 The higher you go, the more the snow.